The Android Platform Security Model (2023): Implementation

-Meaningful consent then is ensuring that APIs and their behaviors are clear and the developer understands how their application is interacting with or providing data to other components.
-Additionally, we assume that developers of varying skill levels may not have a complete understanding of security nuances, and as a result APIs must also be safe by default and difficult to incorrectly use in order to avoid accidental security regressions.
-One example of a lesson learned in these regards is that early Android apps occasionally used meant-to-be-internal APIs for unsupported purposes and often in an insecure way.
-Android~9 introduced a major change by only supporting access to APIs explicitly listed as external (\url{https://developer.android.com/reference/packages}) and putting restrictions on others~\cite{url-private-sdk-apis}.
+Android~9 introduced a major change by only supporting access to APIs explicitly listed as external\footnote{See \url{https://developer.android.com/reference/packages}} and putting restrictions on others~\cite{url-private-sdk-apis}.
 Developer support was added e.g.\ in the form of specific log messages to point out internal API usage for debuggable versions of apps.
 This has two main benefits: a) the attack surface is reduced, both towards the platform and apps that may rely on undefined and therefore changing internal behavior; and b) refactoring of internal platform interfaces and components from one version to another is enabled with fewer app compatibility constraints.